ayushgp/ayushgp.github.io/_posts/2017-10-23-html-web-components-using-vanilla-js.md

 The tutorials out there on Web Components are very limited.
 This can be blamed partly on React, which has mostly shadowed Web Components.
 I hope this article gives you enough information to go and build your own custom components without any dependencies.
 You can check out the [Custom components API spec](https://www.w3.org/TR/custom-elements/) for more info on Web Components.

 We've barely scratched the surface of Web Components in this article.
 If you want me to write more tutorials on Web Components, feel free to contact me.

+You can read the part of this tutorial: [HTML Web Component using Vanilla JS - Part 2](https://ayushgp.github.io/html-web-components-using-vanilla-js-part-2/)!